keithbuhler/keithbuhler.github.io/phd-how-to.md

 ### 7. How do you decide on an Area? ##

 Naturally, each school is different.
 Some have you write a Prospectus or Dissertation Proposal rather than stretching the process out like U. K. does.
-We do an Area, then Qualifying Exams, then Proposal -- THEN start the dissertation.
+We do an Area Proposal, then Qualifying Exams, then a Dissertation Proposal, each of which must be written and orally defended before the committee.

+My area proposal was the product of much soul-searching.
+When I applied to graduate school, I had intended to study Plato.
+However, my favorite themes in contemporary ethics and metaethics kept cropping up.
+Every semester I wrote a term paper or three for my courses.
+In these papers, I noticed that I kept gravitating towards attacking or defending metaphysical naturalism, ethical naturalism, and so on.

+I asked my advisor if I should go ahead and make the switch from AOS (area of speciality) Ancient Philosophy to AOS Ethics.
+He agreed.
+At that point, I started writing-to-discover.
+I wrote several drafts of potential area proposals for my eyes only.
+I narrowed down my interests and honed my arguments.
+I read widely about naturalism in its various forms, and about the controversies between naturalists and non-naturalists in ethics.

+### 7b How do you write the Area Proposal?

+I asked several friends for copies of their successfully defended Area Proposals and also downloaded some random examples from the web.
+They were all quite different.
+I decided to go ahead and attempt a draft of a formal, complete proposal.

+After several iterations, in conversation with my advisor, I had a complete draft.
+Looking back, I see that it wasn't very good -- I still didn't have a grasp of how slippery some of the vocabulary is: terms like "objective", "naturalism", "metaethics", and so on have a wide range of nuanced and sometimes competing meanings.
+But I had the Area, and that's the point.

+Now I was able to begin researching in my area in order to pass the "qualifying exams"

+## 7c Research

+I started reading in force.
+I downloaded articles from PhilPapers or JSTOR and purchased or checked out books by a few of my favorite authors: John McDowell, Philippa Foot, Alasdair MacIntyre, Iris Murdoch, Rosalind Hursthouse, Alan Gibbard, Michael Thompson, and so on.
+I read, took notes, and occassionaly attempted the foolhardy task of writing a whole chapter draft.
+These drafts were pretty universally junk, but writing them helped me think things through.

 ### 8. How do you pass the Qualifying Exams? ##